NALStudio/NysseAsemanaytto/README.md

 # NysseAsemanaytto

-### A configurable copy of Nysse's busstop display.
+### A configurable copy of Nysse's bus/tram stop display.

 The script will generate a template config on first launch of the application.